-- Compliance The Member shall comply with the Member Agreement and any Library any code of conduct, policy or bylaw.
+10. Compliance The Member shall comply with the Member Agreement and any Library code of conduct, policy or bylaw.
 The Member must use the Library Services in compliance with applicable laws, including those relevant to copyright and the use of the internet.

-- Copyright Copying or distributing material borrowed from the Library or found on the internet may infringe on copyright or other intellectual property rights of others.
+11. Copyright Copying or distributing Materials borrowed from or accessed through the Library or found on the internet may infringe on copyright or other intellectual property rights of others.
 The Library is not responsible for such infringements by the Member.
 The Account provides the Member with access to printing, photocopying and scanning tools, in the use of which the Member agrees not to violate Canadian copyright laws.